NachoHotz/NachoHotz/README.md

     My main goal is to build apps and websites that can change the world for the better, and keep learning new technologies.
 </p>

-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS and GOLANG

 ## Current technologies that I work with